-Add shims to bottom and/or middle hinge On handed or non-handed doors, the lower half
+Add shims to bottom and/or middle hinge

 On handed or non-handed doors, the lower half of the door can be shifted upward and toward the strike jamb.
 Remove the screws which attach the middle and/or bottom hinge(s) to the door.
 Insert shims between the hinge leaf and door.
 Reattach hinge leaf to door.